What’s holding you back?

 Often we procrastinate when it comes to setting goals but no matter how many reasons we give ourselves for why now is not the right time to start, it all boils down to the same thing; we are comfortable in our current situation and setting a goal will force us out of that comfort zone and out into the unfamiliarity of a growth zone.
 Sometimes we get so caught up in money-related stress that it can be hard to take a step back and trust that achieving our goal is actually possible.
 Sometimes we get complacent because things are going well for us financially and it can be tough to acknowledge that, even though we’re doing well, there are opportunities for us to do better.
 The reality though, is that without a goal we’ll just drift and so we owe it to ourselves to decide on a destination and to chart ourselves a route to get there.

 Having a clearly defined goal with an action plan isn’t enough; money is very much a psychological thing and our attitude to and beliefs about money play a huge role in whether or not we achieve success.
-For every goal you set you need to understand your motivator and also to anticipate the obstacles that are likely to get in the way of you achieving what you set out to.
+For every goal, you set you to need to understand your motivator and also to anticipate the obstacles that are likely to get in the way of you achieving what you set out to.
 Understanding why we do what we do helps us figure out how to abandon the beliefs and habits that don’t serve us and inspires us to adopt new ones that do.
 If you’re sabotaging your goals, there’s a reason for it and it’s usually something to do with fear or the fact that achieving your goal will conflict with some long-held belief that your conscious mind isn’t even aware of anymore.
 Your brain is hard-wired to protect you from pain.
 This is a good thing when you’re a little too close to a hot stove but nowhere near as good when it’s protecting you from the possible pain of the unfamiliar by holding you back from stepping outside of your comfort zone!

 This week, why not take a look at your current situation and then take a look at where it is you want to go.
 Identify the habits that will help you achieve your goal and the habits or beliefs that are holding you back.
 Try to figure out what it is that drives those unhelpful habits and beliefs and then come up with a plan to abandon them and replace them with something more useful.
 Spring is traditionally a season of new beginnings so it’s the perfect time to focus on your dreams, inject some fresh energy into your goals and get yourself firmly on the path to achieving financial success.